mapbender/mapbender-documentation/en/quickstart.rst

 Mapbender Backend
 -----------------

 #.
-After a successful Mapbender startup, the application overview page in the backend will appear.
+After a successful Mapbender startup, the application overview page in the :ref:`backend` will appear.
 The applications are listed with a screenshot, title, URL title and description.

 #.
 You can open an application by click on the title, the screenshot or via the |mapbender-button-show| ``button``.

 #.
-A log-in is required to gain access into Mapbender's administration backend.
+A log-in is required to gain access into Mapbender's :ref:`backend`.
 In order to do so, click on **login** at the top-right of the login page.
 You can login with the user that was generated during installation.
 This could be ``root`` with the password ``root`` - this is the default user and password that you get after installation of Mapbender.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user root.

-After a successful login you will be directed to the ``Mapbender administration backend``.
+After a successful login you will be directed to the :ref:`backend`.

 Application overview